GIScience/osmgpxmapmatcher/README.md

 # osmgpxmapmatcher
 osmgpxmapmatcher is a tool to find corresponding GPS traces of street segments.
-The streets and GPS traces to be matched, need to be stored in a PostgreSQL/PostGIS database.
+The streets and GPS traces to be matched, need to be stored in a PostgreSQL/PostGIS database. [osmgpxfilter](https://github.com/GIScience/osmgpxfilter) can be used to import the GPS-traces into the database.
 The result will be written in a new table, referencing the streets and GPS traces.
 To adjust the standard schema of the input tables, the properties file matching.properties needs to be changed.